 Senior gold miners

-Senior gold miners are large miners with established positions.
-They’re usually less risky, with highly liquid stocks.
-While the performances of these miners differ due to company-specific factors, they usually follow gold prices as a group.
+Senior gold miners are large miners with an established position.
+They are usually less risky, with highly liquid stocks.
+While there are variations between different miners, as a group, they usually follow gold prices.

 Among all the sub-categories of precious metal miners, senior gold miners have the strongest correlation with gold prices at 0.98, starting from 2013 until now.
 Even YTD (year-to-date) as of Apri 26, 2016, these companies have closely followed gold prices with a correlation of 0.93.
 Because they are large, stable entities, they tend to amplify gold’s price movements.

 Reasons for recent divergence